-- Guys Smash, Girls Shoot- Lincoln uses crowbars and hand-to-hand combat to fight while Jordan uses guns.
-Even though she was shown to be superior at the combat simulator, perhaps she just likes guns better.
+- Guys Smash, Girls Shoot: Lincoln uses crowbars and hand-to-hand combat to fight while Jordan uses guns.
+Though she was shown to be better at the combat simulator, perhaps she just likes guns better.

 - Human Resources: It's revealed that the "survivors" who are being groomed to repopulate the eponymous Island are really the clones of rich and famous people, used for organ donations and giving birth.

 - Insistent Terminology: All the workers in the compound refer to the clones as "products", and think about them this way as well, leading to some cold exchanges like a doctor saying, "You mean you want to destroy $200 million worth of product?" (i.e. kill thousands of sentient humans)

 - Jerk with a Heart of Gold: Steve Buscemi plays one, befriending Lincoln and helping him after escaping despite great reservations.

-- Let's Meet the Meat: Quoted with darkly amusing and unnervingly apt effect by Buscemi's character "Well, just because people want to eat the burgers doesn't mean they want to meet the cow."
+- Let's Meet the Meat: Quoted with darkly amusing and unnervingly apt effect by McCord: "Well, just because people want to eat the burgers doesn't mean they want to meet the cow."

 - Meaningful Name: Lincoln Six Echo emancipates the clones.

 - Military Alphabet: The clones have this as part of their names, although it apparently takes place in a future where Golf and Hotel have been replaced by the more sci-fi-sounding Gamma and Halo.